mainmatter/mainmatter.com/blog/_posts/2016-12-06-out-of-the-box-fastboot-support-in-ember-simple-auth.md

 export default Cookie.extend();
 ```

-Everything else will continue to work as it did before.
-Ember Simple Auth 1.2 is a completely backwards compatible update that does not introduce any breaking changes.
-Applications that already use the cookie session store will automatically be ready for FastBoot while applications using the `localStorage` or adaptive session stores will only have to switch to the cookie session store to just work(™) with FastBoot.

-If you're interested in knowing more about the underlying concepts check out my talk about Auth* handling with FastBoot that I gave at EmberCamp in London in June.
+If you're interested in learning more about the underlying concepts check out the <a href="https://www.youtube.com/watch?v=jcAgi7fpTw8&index=6&list=PL4eq2DPpyBbmrPasP06vK7cUkPUCNn_rW">talk about Authentication and Session Management in FastBoot</a> that I gave at <a href="http://embercamp.com">EmberCamp</a> in London in June.

+#### A Community Effort

+This certainly is one of the larger releases in Ember Simple Auth's history and a lot of people have helped to make it happen.
+We'd like to thank all of our (at the time of this writing) <a href="https://github.com/simplabs/ember-simple-auth/graphs/contributors">141 contributors</a> and in particular mention <a href="https://github.com/stevenwu">Steven Wu</a>, <a href="https://github.com/kylemellander">Kyle Mellander</a>, <a href="https://github.com/arjansingh">Arjan Singh</a> and <a href="https://github.com/josemarluedke">Josemar Luedke</a> who have contributed a lot of thought in particular to the FastBoot effort and ember-cookies.

+#### Other Changes

+Out-of-the-box support for FastBoot is probably the most relevant new feature in this release but there are quite some other changes as well, including:

+* The default cookie names that the cookie session store uses are now compliant with RFC 2616, see <a href="https://github.com/simplabs/ember-simple-auth/pull/978">#978</a>
+* Server responses are now validated in authenticators, preventing successful logins when required data is actually missing, see <a href="https://github.com/simplabs/ember-simple-auth/pull/957">#957</a>
+* The OAuth 2.0 Passwort Grant authenticator can now send custom headers along with authentication requests, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1018">#1018</a>
+* Routes like the login route can now be configured inline in routes using the respective mixins as opposed to `config/environment.js`, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1041">#1041</a>

+#### Try it!

-As this is a beta release and there are probably some rough edges we'd ask everyone to try it, regardless of whether they're using FastBoot already or not and report bugs, outdated or bad documentation etc. on github.
+As this is a beta release and there are probably some rough edges we'd ask everyone to try it, regardless of whether they're using FastBoot already or not and report bugs, outdated or bad documentation etc. on <a href="https://github.com/simplabs/ember-simple-auth/releases">github</a>.